-Darwin to Adelaide is the best Aussie road trip
+Darwin to Adelaide is Australia’s best road trip

-The drive from Darwin to Adelaide (or vice versa) is the best Aussie road trip ever.
-Pack up your car, top up your petrol and hit the road for the adventure of a lifetime.
+The drive from Darwin to Adelaide (or vice versa) is without doubt, Australia’s best road trip.
+Pack up your car, top up your petrol and hit the road for an Outback Australian adventure of a lifetime.

 Don’t rush.
 Take your time to experience absolutely everything on this amazing road trip!

-Buckle up for the best Aussie road trip ever!
+Buckle up for the best road trip in Australia!

-There’s a sense of excitement when embarking a road trip into the great Australian Outback.
+There’s a sense of excitement when embarking on a road trip into Australia’s Outback.

-The drive from Darwin to Adelaide is an experience.
-Long straight roads, wide expenses of nothingness between sparsely scattered fuel stops and quirky little towns.
-Not to mention the war memorabilia, roadside memorials, world heritage listed sites and old telegraph stations.
+The drive from Darwin to Adelaide is an experience of a lifetime.
+Long straight roads, wide expanses of nothingness between sparsely scattered fuel stops and quirky little towns.

 Nothing says adventure better a road trip with miles of stark landscape, broken fences, isolated rocky outcrops and rich red sand dunes.

 Be courteous on the roads.
 Wave as you see other cars on the road, raise your finger in a ‘hi how are ya going’ kinda way.
 Its a nice thing to do.